Yankees vs. Orioles Player Props Betting Odds

 Judge Stats

-- Judge has 42 hits with eight doubles, 14 home runs, 26 walks and 33 RBI.
-He's also stolen three bases.
+- Aaron Judge has put up 42 hits with eight doubles, 14 home runs and 29 walks.
+He has driven in 33 runs with three stolen bases.

 Judge Recent Games